-Today part of the June 2024 patch Tuesday, Microsoft released a bunch of security updates for its products and services, to resolve various vulnerabilities and bugs.
-June 2024 Patch Tuesday update, addressed 49 security vulnerabilities including one actively exploited or publicly disclosed zero days and one critical vulnerability.
+Today, part of the March 2025 patch Tuesday, Microsoft released a bunch of security updates for its products and services, to resolve various vulnerabilities and bugs.
+March 2025 Patch Tuesday update, addressed 57 security vulnerabilities, including six critical vulnerabilities, and six actively exploited zero-day vulnerabilities.
 It also addresses a series of other bugs related to performance and usability.
 These updates are important and install as soon as possible to protect your device from potential attacks and exploits.
-Let’s look at the highlights of the Microsoft Patch Tuesday update in June 2024 for Windows 11 and Windows 10.
+Let’s look at the highlights of the Microsoft Patch Tuesday update in March 2025 for Windows 11 and Windows 10.

 What is Patch Tuesday Update?